Meiallu/luck-lib/README.md

 # Setup

-Download the package, extract them into the "/src" of your project.
+Download the packages on the releases page, extract them into the "/src" of your project.
 Then, you'll need to create a game instance with ```new Instance("title", width, height);```, this will create the window, the canvas, an initial scene (which you can change) and several others essential systems.
 And that's it!